ocastastudios/docker-nginx-hhvm-wp/README.md

    wp --allow-root dotenv salts generate --file=.env

-This image is running Ubuntu Xenial
+This image is running Ubuntu Xenial, HHVM 3.21 and HHVM is configured in PHP7 mode